itsbluejelly/Bash-Programming/README.md

   "author": "<author name>", // The optional author of the lesson's github username.
 By default its the name of the user who triggered the lesson workflow
 }
 ```

+- __README.md__: A file that contains the description of the lesson.
+It is not mandatory to have this file in your branch, but it is recommended to have it for better understanding of the lesson.
+It should be in the root of the branch, and is by no means associated with the `branch-info.json` file.

 > To ensure the branch has all the required files, please branch off the `demo_lesson` branch and name the new branch in the format specified above.
 The `demo_lesson` has all the required files and folders, with a dummy `branch-info.json` file, and is meant to be used as a template and not an example of a lesson.